domsekotill/kilter.service/README.md

 	if (await session.envelope_from()) == BLOCK:
 		return Reject()

+	async with session.headers as headers:
-	async for header in session.headers:
+		async for header in headers:
 			if header.name == "From" and header.value == BLOCK:
 				return Reject()

 	return Accept()
 ```